ligato/docs/docs/plugins/vpp-plugins.md

 ## NAT Plugin

-Network address translation (NAT) translates IP addresses belonging to different address domains by modifying the address information in the packet header.
-The NAT plugin provides control plane functionality for the VPP NAT44 data plane implementation.
+Network address translation (NAT) translates IP addresses belonging to different address domains by modifying the packet header.
+The NAT plugin provides control plane functionality for the [VPP NAT44 data plane](https://docs.fd.io/vpp/20.09.0/dir_b0984fb3b93e62a6b0d1e480abb40136.html) implementation.

 ---

 ### NAT Global Configuration

 The NAT global configuration groups configuration data under single global key.
-You require configured NAT-enabled interfaces in VPP, but if not present, the KV scheduler caches the configuration for later use when the interfaces becomes available.
+You require configured NAT-enabled interfaces in VPP, but if not present, the KV scheduler caches the NAT global configuration for later use when the interfaces become available.

 **References:**